duffney/duffney.io/content/posts/Practical-Guide-for-Using-Regex-in-PowerShell.md

 ---

-Each week, I write an email sharing what I've learned.
-Learn what I learn in a concise letter sent to your inbox.
+I write a weekly email, Tuesday’s Thoughts where I share how I work in technology without being consumed by it.

 Join 700+ subscribers and enter your email below.